 - 2 The modified level of instruction is indicated by a distinct course code entered in GPI - Students still obtain percentages, but are exempted from group or subject averages - It must be clear to parents that the progress reported in a 'modified' subject does not reflect the progress in the regular program.
-At the secondary level, the student will not obtain credits for the subject in question, even if one of the competencies was modified5
+At the secondary level, the student will not obtain credits for the subject in question, even if one of the competencies was modified

-1 Quebec.
+&lt;sup>1 Quebec.
 Ministry of Education.
 Differentiated Evaluation: Questions and Answers, Main References in Ministerial Frameworks.
 Ministry of Education, 2007.
 Print, 6.
-2 Quebec.
-Ministry of Education.
-Information Document: Pedagogical Flexibility, Adaptations and Modifications for Special Needs Students.
-Ministry of

-2 Quebec.
+&lt;sup>2 Quebec.
 Ministry of Education.
 Information Document: Pedagogical Flexibility, Adaptations and Modifications for Special Needs Students.
 Ministry of Education, 2015.
 Print, 3.

-3 Ibid., 6.
+&lt;sup>3 Ibid., 6.

-4 Quebec.
+&lt;sup>4 Quebec.
 Ministry of Education.
 Differentiated Evaluation, 4.

-5 Quebec.
+&lt;sup>5 Quebec.
 Ministry of Education.
 Information Document, 6.